 Yesterday I and my wife went to a newly opened Snaidero‘s dealership to look for a new set of furniture for our kitchen.
 The importer has only just started selling the stuff and only a small number of models was present –including the gorgeous albeit significantly overpriced Venus, elegant Gioconda, and, the one that struck me most, Kube by Giovanni Offredi – but it was enough for me to realize just how much value you can get for a price of a full-size SUV.

 The same goes for watches.
 If you don’t count R&B stars and NBA players, people pay tens of thousands of euros not only because the brand is well-established or the Governator himself likes it, but because you simply cannot find a similar level of refinement in the sub-$10,000 range.

 Hell, most of the affordable models are coming powered by standard-issue automatic movements that are produced in hundreds of thousands each year.
-Sometimes the blank calibers are heavily decorated, sometimes are shamefully hidden behind a sold case back, but in most cases, you pay for your favorite brand’s logo engraved on an otherwise dull and oh-so-standard stainless steel oscillating weight.
+Sometimes the blank calibers are heavily decorated, and sometimes are shamefully hidden behind a solid case back, but in most cases, you pay for your favorite brand’s logo engraved on an otherwise dull and oh-so-standard stainless steel oscillating weight.

 Created together with the British sports car icon Aston Martin, the AMVOX5 bears all design clues of the current AMVOX series seamlessly adding a world time clock functionality that some people usually refer to as GMT indication.